-Well, that feature don’t exist once you compile in 64bit mode, and also, mixing programming languages in a single file is a bit gross.
-Each time I see this, I think it feel rather ugly…
+Well, that feature doesn’t exist once you compile in 64bit mode, and also, mixing programming languages in a single file is a bit gross.
+Each time I see this, I think it feels rather ugly…

 Instead, it would be good to separate that code into files, that will be assembled into object code you can link to your program as you do with C++ compilation units and static libraries…